UBC-MDS/introduction-machine-learning/chapters/en/module4.md

 **Question 1**

 We are trying to predict if each example is either a fruit or a vegetable.
-How many dimensions would the dataset have?
+What would be the dimension of feature vectors in this problem?

 <choice id="1">